Get insider access

 While it's very much in the hybrid photo/video camp, the Sony α7 IV is one of the best cameras for photography that we've tested.
 At this price point, you're getting a very well-built weather-sealed body, dual SD card slots with the option to use a CFexpress card, in-body image stabilization (IBIS), and a high-resolution viewfinder.
 Beyond that, it features a fantastic backside-illuminated full-frame sensor with a wide dynamic range and a 33-megapixel sensor.
 That's a bit more resolution than most of its peers at this level, giving you a touch more leeway to crop in your images.

-But the real reason this is our number one pick—at this price point, any modern camera can capture amazing image quality—comes down to its wide selection of lenses.
-Sony's E mount is one of the most established lens ecosystems among mirrorless cameras, with a wide range of both native and more affordable third-party options.
+However, the real reason this is our number one pick—at this price point, any modern camera can capture amazing image quality—comes down to its wide selection of lenses.
+Sony's E mount is one of the most established mirrorless lens ecosystems, with a wide range of both native and more affordable third-party options.
 That makes it incredibly versatile for almost any type of photography you want to do, whether it's portraits or landscapes.
 Another excellent option at this tier is the Canon EOS R6 Mark II.
-It has better ergonomics overall than the Sony, and it can shoot at faster burst rates, but it doesn't have as wide of a lens selection.
+It has better ergonomics overall than the Sony, and it can shoot at faster burst rates, but its lens selection is more limited.

 See our review